 In the monitoring mode, the link Edit Table Conversion Plan changes to View Table Conversion Progress.
-The link opens the Edit Table Conversion Plan Details dialog box in the monitoring mode.
+The link opens the View Table Conversion Progression dialog box in the monitoring mode.

 The green check mark marks the steps and the SQL statements that have already been successfully executed.
 The animated circle icon marks the currently executed step, while the sprocket-like icon marks the currently executed SQL statement.

 When the conversion process finishes, the DMU displays a confirmation dialog box.
 Status icons are removed from the Navigator pane.
-You can now reinstall the migration repository in Unicode Validation Mode by selecting Convert Repository for Validation Mode from the Migration menu or you can uninstall the repository by selecting Uninstall Migration Repository.
+You can now reinstall the repository in Unicode Validation Mode by selecting Configure DMU Repository from the Migration menu.

 The conversion parameters that you can set for an individual table are: